BAMeScience/Mistle/README.md

 About Mistle: w.i.p.

-Development of a search engine for spectral libraries consisting of predicted precursor_mass spectra with a focus on large meta-proteomic libraries.
+Mistle is a fast spectral search engine.
+It uses a fragment-indexing technique and SIMD intrinsics match experimental MS2 spectra to large spectral libraries at a high performance.
+## Requirements

+C++20

 ## Usage